stanleyn/SuperNode/README.md

 **Main Function**
 -`SuperNode.R` is the main function

 -Inputs:

-  -Network: Your igraph network object
+  -`Network`: Your igraph network object

-  -S: the number of super nodes you wish to turn your network into
+  -`S`: the number of super nodes you wish to turn your network into

 -Outputs:

   -You will get out a list object with the following two entries

-    -$SNAssn: The N-length node to super node assignment vector -$SNNet: The S-node super node network (again, an igraph object).
+    -`$SNAssn`: The N-length node to super node assignment vector

+    -`$SNNet`: The S-node super node network (again, an igraph object).

 -To use: